smithy-lang/smithy-rs/design/src/rfcs/rfc0017_logging_sensitive.md

 ### Redact values using a tracing Layer

 Distinct from `tower::Layer`, a [tracing::Layer](https://docs.rs/tracing-subscriber/latest/tracing_subscriber/layer/trait.Layer.html) is a "composable handler for `tracing` events".
-Leveraging this we might be able to filter out events which contain sensitive data.
+It would be possible to write an implementation which would filter out events which contain sensitive data.

-Examples of this approach already exist in the form of the [EnvFilter](https://docs.rs/tracing-subscriber/latest/tracing_subscriber/filter/struct.EnvFilter.html) and [Targets](https://docs.rs/tracing-subscriber/latest/tracing_subscriber/filter/targets/struct.Targets.html) `tracing::Layer`s.
+Examples of filtering `tracing::Layer`s already exist in the form of the [EnvFilter](https://docs.rs/tracing-subscriber/latest/tracing_subscriber/filter/struct.EnvFilter.html) and [Targets](https://docs.rs/tracing-subscriber/latest/tracing_subscriber/filter/targets/struct.Targets.html).
 It is unlikely that we'll be able to leverage them for our use, but the underlying principle remains the same - the `tracing::Layer` inspects `tracing::Event`s/`tracing::Span`s filtering them based on some criteria.

-Code generation would be need to be used in order to produce the filtering rules from the models.
+Code generation would be need to be used in order to produce the filtering criteria from the models.
 Internal developers would need to adhere to a common set of field names in order for them to be subject to the filtering.
 Spans would need to be opened after routing occurs in order for the `tracing::Layer` to know which operation `Event`s are being produced within and hence which filtering rules to apply.

 #### Advantages